EMPAT94/empat94.github.io/_gs/tutorial.md

 "Spells didn't do much damage.
 Just like the arrow."
 (Me)

 "Yeah.
 And now it's awake and waiting for us with vengeance.
-Although, it looks a wee dumb."
+Although, it looks wee dumb."
 (Carol observed)

-"Oh yeah, but it's got a rush skill like those vipers."
+"Oh yeah, but it's got a rush Skill like those vipers."
 (Me)

 "Good to know.
-Identify is quite useful eh?
+Identify is quite useful.
 Wonder if we can get it on upgrade?"
 (Taro)

 "Any ideas on killing it?"
 (Divin)